cri-o/cri-o/docs/crio.conf.5.md

  List of default sysctls.
 If it is empty or commented out, only the sysctls defined in the container json file by the user/kube will be added.

 **additional_devices**=[]
-  List of additional devices.
+  List of additional devices. specified as "<device-on-host>:<device-on-container>:<permissions>", for example: "--device=/dev/sdc:/dev/xvdc:rwm".
 If it is empty or commented out, only the devices defined in the container json file by the user/kube will be added.

 **hooks_dir_path**="/usr/share/containers/oci/hooks.d"
   Path to the OCI hooks directory for automatically executed hooks.